About Girly Network

 Founder & Executive Director

-Grace is a passionate advocate for gender justice and community health, with over 10 years of experience in grassroots organizing.
+Passionate advocate for gender justice and community health, with over 10 years of experience in grassroots organizing.

 Programs Coordinator